 The following guidelines should be used in determining whether evidence is considered valid:

-- Evidence must pertain to the outcome being addressed. - If there are factual errors or calculation errors in the evidence submitted, the evidence should be deemed not valid. - Further allocation of marks for evidence is summarised below:
+- Evidence must pertain to the outcome being addressed. - If there are factual errors or calculation errors in the evidence submitted, the evidence will be deemed not valid.